SoulKeY30/UE5-ApparatusECS-CrowdBattlePlugin/README.md

 This project uses neighbour grid for collision detection and flow field for navigation.

 THis project includes an editor utility widget that allows users to set up a new agent with only 1 click of a button.

+Open for suggestions!
+Any bug reports or optimization suggestions are welcomed whole heartedly!